Slickstarlol/RANKLImageEnhancer/README.md

    - `EXGREENCHANNEL.tif` (Expected Green Channel)
    - `EXREDCHANNEL.tif` (Expected Red Channel)

-4. Place all these files into the `Test Folder`.
+4. Place all these files into the `main`.

 ### Run the Script in MATLAB
 1. Open MATLAB.
-2. Navigate to the `Test Folder` using the file browser or the `cd` command.
+2. Navigate to the `main` using the file browser or the `cd` command.
    Example:
    ```matlab
    cd('path_to_Test_Folder')